Updated on May 25th, 2023

 Student Loans Shouldn’t Be Your First Choice

 Scholarships are different.
 They are awarded based on criteria set by the organization sponsoring the scholarship.
 Additionally, the vast majority require students to apply directly to be considered.
 Application requirements vary, and some options are limited to applicants with specific criteria.
-However, there are a lot of them out there, so your child likely qualifies for more than they realize.
+However, there are a lot of them out there, so your student likely qualifies for more than they realize.

 The best part about scholarships is that students can apply for them all the way through high school AND college years.
-So if your child needs loans for the first year, they could possibly secure scholarships for the following years and reduce the amount they need.
+So if your student needs loans for the first year, they could possibly secure scholarships for the following years and reduce the amount they need.

 If you would like to learn more about how your student can score scholarships, join our free webinar for parents and students.
 It’s a great first step towards helping them avoid student loans.